When you’re gone.

 When did they die?

-We may seek for answers to questions in our minds.
+We may seek answers to these questions in our minds.

-And sometimes there are no reasons, it just happened.
+And sometimes there are no reasons, it just happens.

 Why the guilt, then?
 Why the pain?
 Why can't the good live, and the bad perrish?